Majedq4/wazuh-soc-lab/investigations/02-vendor-impersonation-bec.md

 ## Case 1 - the easy one

 Fake "your password expires in 2 hours" email, IT department impersonation.
-Old news at this point, but worth noting since it's what the checklist was built around.
-This one had basically every red flag stacked on top of each other: SPF, DKIM, and DMARC all failed outright, the Reply-To pointed to a completely different domain than the From address (a bigger tell than the From mismatch itself, since no real IT desk routes replies through some unrelated domain), and the link text didn't match where it actually pointed.
-Good for learning the checklist, not really representative of what a well-run phishing attempt looks like today.
-Didn't need much beyond running down the headers to close this one as TP.
+Old news at this point but it's what the checklist is built around.
+SPF, DKIM, and DMARC all failed outright, Reply-To pointed to a totally different domain than From (bigger tell than the From mismatch itself, no real IT desk routes replies through some unrelated domain), and the link text didn't match where it pointed.
+Good for learning the checklist, not really what a well-run phishing attempt looks like now.
+Closed as TP without much thought.

 ## Case 2 - the one that actually made me think